-Howat Avraam LLP (“HA”, “we”, “us”, “our”) understand that your privacy is important to you and that you care about how your personal data is used and shared online.
+Howat Avraam Limited (“HA”, “we”, “us”, “our”) understand that your privacy is important to you and that you care about how your personal data is used and shared online.
 We respect and value the privacy of everyone who visits this website, www.howatavraamsolicitors.co.uk (“Website”) and will only collect and use personal data in ways that are described here, and in a manner that is consistent with our obligations and your rights under the law.

 2. INFORMATION ABOUT THE COMPANY

 Howat Avraam Limited is a private limited company incorporated and registered in England under company number 11452426 whose registered address is 160 Fleet Street, London, EC4A 2DQ.
 We are also authorised and regulated by the Solicitors Regulation Authority (Reg No. 652601).

 Howat Avraam Limited owns and operates the Website.